-Avoid misinformation and ensure customers are aware their order has not been confirmed by sending a text message straight through to their phone.
+Avoid misinformation and make sure customers are aware that their order has not been confirmed by sending a text straight to their phone.

 Include a link to make it easy for your customer to update their payment method and place the order again.

 It’s important to remember that most payment failures don’t happen on purpose.
-Your customer or client’s card could have expired, they could have lost track of their outgoings or they simply forgot to move money into the correct account.
+Your customer or client’s card could have expired, they could have entered some information incorrectly, or they could have simply forgotten to move money into the correct account.

-Whatever the reason, an informal approach will work just as well for any customer who has accidentally forgotten to update their payment method.
+Whatever the reason, an informal approach will work for any customer who has accidentally forgotten to update their payment method.

 Starting a text message with ‘uh oh’ isn’t for everyone.
-If you’re a corporate business, you may want to take a more direct approach.
+If you’re a bigger business (or it’s more in line with your brand voice), you may want to take a more direct approach.

-In this message template, we’ve both included the sum of the missed payment and added a cancellation notice.
-This will remind customers that a payment failure has consequences if it’s not remedied quickly.
+This message template includes both the sum of the missed payment and a cancellation notice.
+This will remind customers that a payment failure has consequences if it’s not fixed quickly.

-Let the customer know which month’s payment they’ve missed to avoid any confusion, and send them a direct link to rectifying the payment information as soon as possible.
+Let the customer know which month’s payment they’ve missed to avoid any confusion, and send them a direct link to rectify the payment information as soon as possible.

-Sometimes one message isn’t enough.
-After 3-5 working days, follow-up on your original message reminding the customer of the consequences if they don’t pay.
+Sometimes one message isn’t enough, but that doesn’t mean you should give up.
+After 3-5 business days, follow up on your original message to remind the customer of the consequences if they don’t pay.

-Whether it’s a cancelled subscription or membership suspension, give your customers a clear timeframe to remedy their payment failure and avoid their account being cancelled.
+Whether it’s a canceled subscription or membership suspension, give your customers a clear timeframe to remedy their payment failure and avoid the consequences.

 Don’t let your customers fall behind on paying you for your service.
 Both email and text message offer you direct ways to reach out to those whose payments have failed.

-While both email and SMS are effective methods of outreach, we recommend using them together when it comes to payment failures.
-You don’t want to give customers an excuse for not seeing your message.
+While both email and SMS are good outreach methods, I recommend using them together when it comes to payment failures.
+That way, customers will have a hard time not noticing your message.